yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 - Added a section on disaster recovery and backup.
 - Added a section on privacy.
 - Clarified the assumptions behind the HPKP procedure in the comparison section.
+- Added a definition of pin indexing (origin).

 ## draft-sheffer-tls-pinning-ticket-00